eemeli/yaml/src/ast/README.md

 const ast = parse(str)

-ast[0]            // the first document, which contains a map with two keys .contents[0]    // the contents (as opposed to directives) of the document .items[3].item  // the last item, a flow map .items[3]       // the fourth token, parsed as a plain value .rawValue       // 'blue'
+ast[0]            // first document, containing a map with two keys .contents[0]    // document contents (as opposed to directives) .items[3].item  // the last item, a flow map .items[3]       // the fourth token, parsed as a plain value .rawValue       // 'blue'

-ast[1]            // the second document, which contains a sequence .contents[0]    // the contents (as opposed to directives) of the document .items[1].item  // the second item, a block value .rawValue       // ' Block scalar\n'
+ast[1]            // second document, containing a sequence .contents[0]    // document contents (as opposed to directives) .items[1].item  // the second item, a block value .rawValue       // ' Block scalar\n'
 ```